Hatred Stems from Ignorance! Distillation of the Persuasion Modes in Countering Conversational Hate Speech: Previous Work

 \subsection{Content Dynamics and Interaction Types}

-Recent works explored \textbf{generative counter-speech} using the instruction-based model LLM to mitigate hate speech.
-For instance, the work by ~\citep{Sen2023-le} introduces a semi-automated generation mechanism using GPT2, GPT-3.5, and flanT5 to produce counter-speech to combat hateful comments, specifically targeting sexism and general hate.
-A work by ~\citep{Agarwal2023-lo} uses Llama2 and GPT-3.5 to rephrase hateful comments and mitigate the messages' offensiveness.
+Recent works have explored generated counterspeech using the instruction-based large language models (LLMs) to mitigate hate speech.
+For instance, the work by~\citep{Sen2023-le} introduces a semi-automated generation mechanism using GPT-2, GPT-3.5, and FLAN-T5 to produce counterspeech to combat hateful comments, specifically targeting sexism and general hate.
+A work by~\citep{Agarwal2023-lo} uses Llama 2 and GPT-3.5 to rephrase hateful comments and mitigate the messages' offensiveness.
 However, researchers have also begun evaluating the effectiveness of off-the-shelf, black-box hate speech detection models.
-For instance, ~\citep{Pozzobon2023-dp}'s work describes the difficulties with utilizing black-box APIs for the evaluation of toxicity in research.
-Black-box APIs are software tools that provide access to pre-trained models without revealing their internal operations.
-APIs facilitate advanced model use, but they introduce significant challenges, including the lack of transparency in the models' decision-making processes.
+For instance,~\citep{Pozzobon2023-dp}'s work describes the difficulties encountered while utilizing black-box APIs for the evaluation of toxicity in research.
+In fact, black-box APIs are software tools that provide access to pre-trained models without revealing their internal operations.
+APIs facilitate advanced model use; however, they introduce significant challenges, including the lack of transparency in the models' decision-making processes.
 Validating a model's result can be difficult without a thorough understanding of how the model made its predictions.